Cancellation in Dark Matter-Nucleon Interactions: the Role of Non-Standard-Model-like Yukawa Couplings: Non-SM Light-quark Yukawa Couplings: Examples and Experimental Tests

 In principle, there should be a self-interacting $\phi^4$ term also.
 However, we can safely ignore it, since it will have no effect in determining either the relic density or the DD cross section.
 After EWSB, $\phi$ doesn't get any VEV.
 Hence, the $\phi$-mass term can be defined as,

-The only interaction term connecting the dark sector with the SM is $(2\lambda_{H\phi}v)h\phi^2$.
+The interaction terms connecting the dark sector with the SM are $(2\lambda_{H\phi}v)h\phi^2$ and $\lambda_{H\phi}h^2\phi^2$.
 The phenomenology of this model has been widely studied.
 But as discussed earlier, it is quite difficult to satisfy the current direct detection bounds with this simple extension and this motivates us to propose $\mathcal{L}_{\rm NP}$.

 In ${\cal L}_{\rm NP}$, we introduce the VL fermions and argue that the non-SM-like Yukawa couplings for the light quarks can be generated at the tree level once the heavy VL fermion degrees are integrated out.
 Based on our previous discussion it is clear that we want non-SM-like Yukawa couplings, specifically for the $2^{\rm nd}$ generation quarks to the SM Higgs scalar.
 Thus, we consider a SM-like set up to specify the underlying NP theory \cite{Bar-Shalom:2018rjs,Hedri:2013wea} that includes only one generation of VL quarks: an $SU(2)$ VL quark doublet $Q = (C,S) (3,2,1/6)$ and the corresponding up-type and down-type $SU(2)$ singlets $C (3,1,2/3)$ and $S (3,1,-1/3)$, carrying the same quantum numbers as the SM quark doublets and singlets.
 Further, we assume the VL quarks are in their mass basis, with $M_{Q,\,C,\,S} \gtrsim 2$ TeV, putting them well above the current LHC bounds.
 In general, we may write down the NP Lagrangian for the interactions among the VL quarks and the SM states, as follows.